Health Plan Information

 Members are encouraged to download CareFirst’s free mobile app to locate providers, urgent care centers, emergency rooms and more, 24/7.

-CareFirst pays all participating and preferred doctors and hospitals directly.
-You are only responsible for any out-of-pocket expenses (non-covered services, deductibles, copayments or coinsurance).
-If the provider does not participate with a BCBS plan, you must pay at the time of service.
+Please note when you receive care from an in-network (participating) or preferred CareFirst provider, the provider will file your health insurance claim.
+CareFirst pays all participating and preferred healthcare providers directly.
+You are only responsible for any out-of-pocket expenses (non-covered services, deductibles, copays or coinsurance).
+If the provider does not participate with a BlueCross BlueShield plan, you must pay at the time of service.

 When you receive services from a provider or pharmacy that participates in the CareFirst BlueCross BlueShield or CareFirst BlueChoice network, the provider’s office or the pharmacy will submit claims for you.
 However, if you visit a non-participating provider or non-participating pharmacy for service, you must submit the claim yourself.
 You can submit your claim one of two ways: